Annefeng/ukbb-pca/README.md

 # ukbb-pca

-This directory details the steps performed to infer genetic ancestry of the UKBB samples.
+This directory details the steps performed to infer genetic ancestry of the UKBB samples (used in the PRS-CSx project).

 ## PRS-CSx: population assignment